 For a pretty presentation, place fruit salad in halved, hallowed out pineapples and drizzle with sauce.
-Garnish with a sprig of mint if desired.
+Garnish with shredded coconut and a sprig of mint if desired.

 ISLANDER’S COCONUT CREAM PIE

-1 prepared pie crust, baked as package directs for cream pies
+1 prepared pie crust, baked as directed for cream pies

-1 package of vanilla pudding, the kind that cooks
+1 package of vanilla pudding, the kind that cooks, not instant

 1 package coconut flakes